EmiLoKiJu/BlogApp/README.md

 rspec

-You can run test for the system doing rails test:system.
+You can run test for the system doing rspec spec/views

-If you haven't migrated your yml files in the fixtures folder to your database, you can run the following commands to do it:

-rails db:test:prepare
-rails db:fixtures:load RAILS_ENV=test

 ### Deployment